Which belt to wear with your shoes?

 In this style register, you can have contrast between the belt and the shoes.

-Since we go beyond the framework of formal attire in the strict sense, there is more stylistic freedom.
+Since we are moving outside the framework of formal attire in the strict sense, there is more stylistic freedom.

 This way, one or two well-chosen belts can match the majority of your semi-formal shoes.

-You may have a dark brown belt for your formal outfits.
+You may have a dark brown belt for your formal wear.
 If so, this belt can be reused in slightly less formal outfits.

 It's even better if you can get a belt with a slightly different aesthetic than the classic square silver buckle ones.